-The goal of the WOD is to make available to anyone, without restriction, the most complete set of historical ocean profile data possible in digital form.
-The data, archived by NCEI, provide records of temperature, salinity, nutrients, plankton, pH, and oxygen data, as well as several other ocean variables.
+The goal of the WOD is to make the most complete set of historical ocean profile data possible in digital form available to anyone without restriction.
+The data, archived by NCEI, maintains records of temperature, salinity, nutrients, plankton, pH, and oxygen data, as well as several other ocean variables.

 Each profile provides a snapshot of oceanographic conditions at one time from one location.
 Combined with other available profiles over discrete time periods, a view of regional and global changes in the ocean can emerge.